Nevada brothel owner, dubbed 'Trump from Pahrump,' dies: sheriff

 “This really is the Trump movement,” Hof said in a June interview at Moonlite BunnyRanch, his brothel near his home in Pahrump, Nevada.
 “People will set aside for a moment their moral beliefs, their religious beliefs, to get somebody that is honest in office.”

 The Nye County Sheriff’s Office said on its website that Hof had been found dead at one of his properties in Crystal, Nevada.

-The cause of death was not immediately disclosed.
+Friends found him dead when they went to wake him for a meeting hours after his 72nd birthday party, his campaign manager, Chuck Muth, said on Twitter.
+He said that Hof appeared to have died in his sleep.

 After Hof won the June nominating contest for a state Assembly seat, some evangelicals in his Republican-leaning district said they had voted for him because they believed he would clean up politics and not be beholden to special-interest groups and their money.